Andyveloper/Animation-Fans-Project/README.md

 ## Acknowledgments

-- I want to go above and beyond my capabilities while doing this project, I expect it to be good
+- I believe this is a really well made project for a beginner, since it's my first project I have special love for this one.

 ## 📝 License